Polycarpe99/AgriSense-WebApp/README.md

-this is the simple game created as a new one on github
+this is the simple WebApp created as a new one on github